 Originally invented as a medicinal liquor in the Middle Ages, there’s a lot about gin in general that remains a mystery, such as its definitive origin.
 This means there’s definitely plenty more to learn about a gin with a mysterious name like Bombay Sapphire.

-The great grandchild of the 1761 gin distillery founded by Thomas Dakin in Warrington, England, Bombay burst onto the scene in the late ‘80s.
-At a time when the rest of us were making really, really bad hair decisions, Bombay took branding and production in an entirely new direction.
-It may never be enough to convert the juniper haters (will there ever be peace?), but Bombay did pave the way for the bevvy of artisanal, craft, garden-patch-in-a-glass gins we know and love and thoughtfully ponder today.
+The great grandchild of the 1761 gin distillery founded by Thomas Dakin in Warrington, England, Bombay first burst onto the scene in the late ‘80s.
+At a time when many were enjoying pop music and making questionable hair decisions, Bombay took branding and production in an entirely new direction.
+By focusing on flavor, Bombay paved the way for the bevvy of artisanal, craft, garden-patch-in-a-glass gins we know and love today.

 Here are 11 things you should know about Bombay Sapphire gin.

 There Is An Actual Bombay Sapphire, And You Can’t Have It.

 A bottle of Bombay Sapphire will run you about $20, and the brand’s super-premium version christened after its namesake, the Star of Bombay, costs about twice that amount.
 You’ll have to pay a bit more for the actual Star of Bombay, the big beautiful blue rock that inspired both the brand’s name and its crystalline blue bottle.
 Originally from Sri Lanka, the 182-carat gem has a permanent home in the Smithsonian and was once a gift to pioneering Hollywood powerhouse Mary Pickford (producer, co-founder of United Artists, and Tinseltown legend).

 The Distillery’s Building Is Nearly A Millennium Old.